 - Quizzes are face to face, before the midterm, and before the final exam.

 Application areas, common characteristics, and challenges in embedded system design.
 Requirement specification, models of computation and modeling methods such as automata, and statecharts, data flow modeling.
 High-end Embedded Systems (HES) hardware, ASICs, processors, memories, communication, conversion between analog and digital inputs and outputs, sampling, and actuators, secure hardware.
-Embedded operating systems, general requirements, RTOS, virtual machines, real time databases.
+Embedded operating systems, general requirements, RTOS, virtual machines, real-time databases.
 IoT projects and implementation.
 Evaluation and validation, performance evaluation, energy and power models, simulation, rapid prototyping, emulation.
-Test, test pattern generation, evaluation of test patterns, design for testability.
-(CMPE223).
+Test, test pattern generation, evaluation of test patterns, design for testability. (prerequisites CMPE223/CMSE222).

 E.A.
 Lee and S.A.
 Seshia, (PDF)